SJoCurtis/web-dev-hw/project-3/readme.md

 ### Week One on Project Three
 Essentially this has jus been time consuming.
 Also, I can't figure out how to wrap my photos so they stay static regardless of the window width/height.
 I still need to add some sources for the literature and I art Ive used.
 I also need to use stylesheets and external font links more often.
 I like the look of simple fonts and I have a tendency to use the <style> tag within my HTML more than actual style sheets which is bad I guess.
 Ultimately, its a work in progress and not at all what I'd like it to be.

+### Week Two on Project Three
+This week was pretty easy, just a bit of refining.
+Messing around, seeing what I like and what I don't.
+It wasn't too hard, some things I couldn't quite get right, but overall I am liking the direction that this is headed.